Solheimajokull Ice Climbing & Glacier Hike

 Our tours are considered to be safe for anyone in good physical condition.
 You have to be able to walk for about an hour up and down on slopes and uneven surface.
 Longer tours will be more challenging in endurance for some areas of the glacier.
 We also recommend you remember that we offer all the safety equipment necessary and you will be hiking with a professional and certified glacier guide.
 If you have specific questions regarding one of our glacier tours, feel free to email us.

 If I am pregnant, can I join a glacier hike?

 This is a personal choice.
-We have had pregnant women on our glacier hikes and we always recommend you read the description of the activity to get a better idea.
+We always recommend you read the description of the activity to get a better idea.
 In any case, feel free to contact our Service Team for further questions and concerns.

 How does weather affect my tour?

 Wind and rain are common in Iceland, in addition to snow in the winter, but we do not let challenging weather stop us from going out and enjoy nature.
 All we need to do is choose our clothing wisely, which is why we recommend wearing waterproof jacket and pants as the second layer.
 Of course, safety is our #1 priority, in case of extreme weather or road conditions, we will cancel our tours and do our best to reschedule your booking at a further date or provide a full refund.